A tanker of typically 85,000 to 124,999 DWT that carries crude oil.

 An international provider of marine classification services for the maintenance of safety and environmental standards during a ship’s life.

 Natural gas that has been condensed into a liquid for storage or transport purposes.

 A container ship in which containers are lifted on or off by crane.

 See vessel tracking system.

-A ship type, or occasionally a collection of ship types, treated as a coherent entity for the purposes of valuation.
+A vessel type, or occasionally a collection of vessel types, treated as a coherent entity for the purposes of valuation.

 The estimated amount in US dollars for which a vessel could be bought or sold on the open market at a specified date.
 Sometimes called the sale and purchase value or the fair market value.

 A ship that carries cargo or passengers for hire.